nss-day-cohort-13/gauntlet-silken-glove/analyze_readmes/appJS.md

 # app.js

 The app.js file creates some basic functionality for the site itself, but it has little to do with anything gameplay-related.
-However, it also has the only hint we're given about how battle should play out per the original designer's plans.
-The fighting itself is never resolved, but the character generation stuff is a good enough place to start.
+However, it has the only hint we're given about how battle should play out per the original designer's plans.
+The fighting is never resolved, but the character generation stuff is a good enough place to start.
+Beyond that, **the bulk of this script is concerned with defiing the logic for navigating between different HTML sections.**

 ### Outline
 So broadly speaking, here's what's happening in app.js: